 Nome-Gambell may be taken alone or in combination with the Pribilofs/Anchorage Pre-Trip and/or Grand Alaska Part I for participants desiring a more comprehensive immersion into the tundra regions of western and northern Alaska.

-At Nome, good accommodations; most birding in-and-out of vans and along lightly-traveled gravel roads, with short hikes onto tundra; one optional long hike over difficult terrain for Bristle-thighed Curlew; long birding days, with optional evening birding in this land of nearly 24-hour daylight; generally cold climate (temperatures usually 30–50 degrees Fahrenheit at Nome; 25–40 degrees Fahrenheit at Gambell).
-At Gambell, simple accommodations with shared bathrooms; lots of hiking (some of it through loose gravel—as of 2011, a network of hard-packed gravel roads through the village makes hiking to birding sites much faster and easier than in the past), but on flat terrain; ATV rides to and from birding sites are always available and are easily arranged on a pay-as-you-go basis at each participant’s discretion for shorter excursions where others (including the leaders) may elect to walk (this option is much more flexible and less expensive to participants than including daily ATV rental in the cost of the tour); some longer excursions (e.g. to the far end of Troutman Lake and beyond) will require the entire group to ride in ATV-drawn carts, and the cost of these will be covered by VENT.
+At Nome, good accommodations; most birding in-and-out of vans and along lightly-traveled gravel roads, with short hikes onto tundra; one optional long hike over difficult terrain for Bristle-thighed Curlew; long birding days, with optional late evening birding in this land of nearly 24-hour daylight; generally cold climate (temperatures usually 30–50 degrees Fahrenheit at Nome; 25–40 degrees Fahrenheit at Gambell).
+At Gambell, simple accommodations with shared bathrooms; lots of hiking (some of it through loose gravel—as of 2011, a network of hard-packed gravel roads through the village makes hiking to birding sites much faster and easier than in the past), but on flat terrain; ATV rides to and from birding sites are always available and are easily arranged on a pay-as-you-go basis at each participant’s discretion for shorter excursions where others (including the leaders) may elect to walk (this option is much more flexible and less expensive to participants than including daily ATV rental in the cost of the tour); some longer excursions (e.g. to the far end of Troutman Lake and beyond) or chases of vagrants (when time is of the essence) will require the entire group to ride in ATV-drawn carts, and the cost of these will be covered by VENT.